Congregationalism in the United States: Foreign missions

 Following the example of the churches in Connecticut and Vermont, Congregationalists in other parts of the Northeast formed statewide associations.
 The Massachusetts General Association was founded in 1803 by the Old Calvinists and Edwardseans of that state.
 In 1808, the churches in Rhode Island organized the Evangelical Consociation of Rhode Island.
 The New Hampshire General Association was established in 1809.
 The General Conference of Maine was founded sometime in the 1820s, and the New York General Association was formed in 1834.

 In 1810, a group of students at Andover Theological Seminary, led by Samuel John Mills and Adoniram Judson, convinced the Massachusetts General Association to support the creation of a foreign missionary society.
 The Connecticut General Association was invited to participate as well and hosted the first meeting of the American Board of Commissioners for Foreign Missions.
-Through the American Board, Congregational churches supported missionaries in India, Ceylon, South Africa, Turkey, and the Hawaiian Islands.
+Through the American Board, Congregational churches supported missionaries in India, China, Ceylon, South Africa, Turkey, and the Hawaiian Islands.

 The American Board also established missions among Native American tribes, including the Cherokee, Creek, Choctaw, Chickasaw, Tetons, Blackfeet, and Winnebagos.
 As a plaintiff in Worcester v.
 Georgia, American Board missionary Samuel Worcester fought to prevent the forced relocation of the Cherokees, and the United States Supreme Court ruled in his favor.
 When President Andrew Jackson refused to enforce the decision, the Cherokee were sent to Oklahoma, and American Board missionaries followed them there.